makrai/notes/levin05-argument-RappaportHovav.md

   * requiring that the arguments are appropriately represented in the syntactic representation of its clause.
 2 Such principles include the
     * Principles and Parameters framework’s Projection Principle (Chomsky 1981)
-    * Lexical-Functional Grammar’s Completeness and Coherence Conditions (Kaplan and Bresnan 1982), and
+    * LFG’s Completeness and Coherence Conditions (Kaplan and Bresnan 1982), and
     * Role and Reference Grammar’s (RRG’s) Completeness Constraint (Foley and Van Valin 1984; Van Valin 1993b; Van Valin and LaPolla 1997).
 3